Tips, Best Practices and Hot Button Issues of Commercial Mediation & Arbitration

 Earn: Pending Approval for 1.0 CLE Credit — see bottom of the page for details*

 Alternative dispute resolution (ADR) methods, such as arbitration and mediation, are often explored to reduce the uncertainty and expenses of litigation, and can help reduce and resolve business disputes – just to name a few.

-Join this webcast, where NAM (National Arbitration and Mediation) neutrals, Rhonda Epstein, Esq. and James J. Wrynn, Esq. will address the latest developments and hot button issues in commercial mediation and arbitration.
+Join this webcast, and earn 1.0 CLE credit (General Skills)*, where NAM (National Arbitration and Mediation) neutrals, Hon.
+Peter B. Skelos (Ret.) and James J. Wrynn, Esq. will address the latest developments and hot button issues in commercial mediation and arbitration.
 Discover best practices designed to help reduce and resolve business disputes, and gain a better understanding of the roles for legal professionals on both sides of the process.

 Save your spot for this webcast that will cover: